Blizzdex/ampel/README.md

       - CAP_NET_BIND_SERVICE
 ```
 Now we have a Docker container running the Ampel, but we still need a Db to store the ampel color in, where do we find that?

+# Step 4: TODO
+Add explanations about SIP and Dockercompose